Romelu Lukaku: 2022–23: Return to Inter Milan on loan and Champions League runner-up

 On 29 June 2022, Chelsea announced that Lukaku would return to Inter for a season-long loan for the 2022–23 campaign.
 It was reported that they had agreed to pay a loan fee of approximately €8 million (£6.9 million), and that Lukaku took a pay cut.
 He would choose to wear the number 90 shirt, due to number 9 being already used by Edin Džeko.
 On 13 August, he scored his first goal since his return to the Nerazzurri in a 2–1 win over Lecce.

 After various injuries in the first months of the season, Lukaku made his first start for Inter in a 1–0 over championship leaders Napoli, giving them their first league defeat for the 2022–23 season.
 Fourteen days later, despite featuring on the bench, following a 3–0 win over Milan, he won the 2022 Supercoppa Italiana.
-On 22 February, in the first leg of Champions League round-of-16, he scored the only goal of a home win over Porto, which led Inter to advance to quarter-finals, after securing a away draw in Porto.
+On 22 February, in the first leg of Champions League round-of-16, he scored the only goal of a home win over Porto, which led Inter to advance to quarter-finals, after securing an away draw in Porto.
 He would start to regain his form on the latter months of the season, netting six goals in six appearances between April and May.
 On 5 April, he urged Serie A to take action, after he was racially abused during a Coppa Italia draw at Juventus.
 On 24 May, he won his first Coppa Italia, as Inter defeated Fiorentina 2–1 in the final.
 On 10 June, he played in the 2023 Champions League final against Manchester City, but he was criticized for his performance in the game, missing a number of key chances after coming off the bench during the second half, as his side suffered a 1–0 defeat.